 The WCS Federal Waste Disposal Facility (FWF) was designed, permitted, and constructed for disposal of Class A, B and C Low-level Waste (LLW) and Mixed Low-level Waste (MLLW).
-The facility was constructed with the sole purpose of disposal of waste that is the responsibility of the Federal Government as defined by the Low-Level Radioactive Waste Policy Act, Amended.
+The facility was constructed with the sole purpose of disposing waste that is the responsibility of the Federal Government as defined by the Low-Level Radioactive Waste Policy Act, Amended.

 The Federal Waste Facility opened on June 6, 2013.
 Upon completion, the FWF has a licensed capacity of up to 26,000,000 cubic feet and 5,600,000 curies total.
-It is not to exceed and 8,100,000 cubic feet and 5,500,000 curies of containerized Class A, Class B and Class C in disposal capacity through September 2024.
+It is not to exceed 8,100,000 cubic feet and 5,500,000 curies of containerized Class A, Class B and Class C in disposal capacity through September 2024.
 WCS obtained a license for the facility for 15 years with provision of 10-year renewals.

 For a full list of FWF capabilities, please review the FWF Generator Handbook below.

-If you are unsure of whether or not your disposal needs can be met at WCS, please, call our West Texas Office for consultation at (888) 789-2783 or (432) 525-8500.
+If you are unsure of whether or not your disposal needs can be met at WCS, please, call our West Texas Office for consultation at (432) 525-8500.